FuseInfoTech/wordpress-send2crm-plugin/send2crm/README.txt

 === Send2CRM Placeholder ===
 Contributors: (this should be a list of wordpress.org userid's)
 Tags: Send2CRM, Salesforce
-Requires at least:5.0 TODO Work out how to select an appropriate minimum version Tested up to: 5.8
+Requires at least: 6.0 TODO Work out how to select an appropriate minimum version Tested up to: 6.8
-Stable tag: 4.3
-Requires PHP: 8.3
+Stable tag: 4.3 TODO update or remove if it is not required Requires PHP: 8.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html